bjsilver/bag_wiki/docs/FAQs/Remote_Jupyter.md

 * The 'jupyter notebook' can be replaced with 'jupyter lab' if preferred.

 ### Usage
-Place the script in your home directory of your remote machine.
+Place the script in your home directory of your local machine.
 Connect to a remote machine and start a jupyter notebook session using:
 ```bash
 . remote-jupyter viper # or your machine of choice
 ```